 The theory is too clever by half.
 While true in spirit, it’s still too much, too soon.
 This isn’t a hard and fast rule, of course–group dates can and will be fun–but you owe it to yourself to first create an incubator, to see if you have real chemistry, to keep growing your connection before trotting it out in public.

 Plus, there’s the very real concern of physical awkwardness–do you hold hands, kiss, split off from the group midway?
 No reason to inject more anxiety into a still-fragile situation.

 Blunder 8: You Over-Share

 The canned stories are used up, she knows where you went to school, the playbook has run its course.
 This does not give you license to plunge deep into your soul and uncork your darkest, most personal stories.
 She is your date.
 She is not your shrink.

-True, you should never, ever, ever risk being creepy or smarmy, but that's no excuse for shyly walking away after you hug her goodnight, patting her on the back like she’s your sister.
+True, you should never be creepy or smarmy, but by the third date, there’s no excuse for shyly walking away after you hug her goodnight, patting her on the back like she’s your sister.
+She may very well be waiting for you to make a move.
 Take a chance.
-That said, never do the following...

 Careful.
 This is where guys can get greedy.
-This is where guys make a critical fallacy: they assume that the “Three Date Rule"--which some girls have--means that, as a “rule,” every girl is open for business on the third date.
+This is where guys make a critical fallacy: they assume that the “Three Date Rule”–which some girls follow–means that, as a “rule,” every girl is ready to hop into bed on the third date.

 The fact that you have entertained her on three separate occasions does not, by default, give you open access to her vagina.
 True, she may wave you in, but don’t make the assumption until she does.